RasaHQ/rasa/docs/core/policies.rst

 The ``FormPolicy`` is an extension of the ``MemoizationPolicy`` which handles the filling of forms.
 Once a ``FormAction`` is called, the ``FormPolicy`` will continually predict the ``FormAction`` until all slots in the form are filled.
-For more information, see :ref:`Slot Filling <forms>`.
+For more information, see :ref:`forms`.

 Mapping Policy